idodov/pixoo64-media-album-art/README.md

 - **🎞️ Spotify Slider** — Scrolls through Spotify-recommended album covers.
 - **🌈 RGB/WLED Lighting** — Syncs nearby lights with the dominant color of the album cover.
 - **🛠️ Highly Configurable** — More behavior combinations via YAML or Home Assistant UI.
+- **🔔 Visual Notifications** — A robust **Notification Manager** that allows you to send visual alerts to the Pixoo64 from Home Assistant.

 ---